dsmsuite/dsmsuite.github.io/user_guide.md

 Each log level also includes logging of all previous log levels.
 Exceptions and user message are always written to the console independent of the selected log level.

-Standard the following log file can be generated:
+Standard the following log files can be generated:

 | Level          | Log file                          | Description                                                                          |
 |:---------------|:----------------------------------|:-------------------------------------------------------------------------------------|